ipc-lab/kaira/README.md

 Kaira is an open-source simulation toolkit for communications research built on PyTorch.
-It provides a modular, user-friendly platform for developing, testing, and benchmarking advanced wireless transmission algorithms---including deep learning-based approaches such as deep joint source-channel coding (DeepJSCC).
+It provides a modular, user-friendly platform for developing, testing, and benchmarking advanced communications algorithms---including deep learning-based approaches such as deep joint source-channel coding (DeepJSCC).
 Designed to accelerate research and innovation, Kaira integrates seamlessly with existing PyTorch projects,